 Many of us hear routinely from those who say they simply don’t know what they should be eating.
 When you’re exposed to a barrage of conflicting views from different ‘experts’, authorities and organisations, it’s no surprise if you feel confused and more inclined to put your head in the sand.
 In this maze of conflicting information, many people are then more likely to revert to eating according to government guidelines.
-But it’s this very advice, including the recommendation to depend on starchy carbohydrates at the main energy source while reducing fat intake, that’s contributing to the rapid spiral in chronic diseases.
+But it’s this very advice, including the recommendation to depend on starchy carbohydrates as our main energy source while reducing fat intake, that’s contributing to the rapid spiral in chronic diseases.
 That includes obesity, type 2 diabetes, coronary heart disease and even some forms of cancer, now the main killer diseases in most societies.

 Government guidelines are based on outdated or flawed science.